Prototypage rapide Autriche: Un guide complet pour les entreprises et les innovateurs

 StyriaProduits de consommation, MachinerieGraz 3D Solutions, Rapid Pro StyriaStrong connection to local startups and SMEs; competitive pricing for small-batch projects.

-Par exemple, if you’re developing an automotive part, Upper Austria is the best choice—Magna Steyr’s prototyping division works directly with major car brands like BMW and Audi, so they understand industry-specific requirements (Par exemple, crash testing standards).
+Par exemple, if you’re developing an automotive part, Upper Austria is the best choice—Magna Steyr’s prototyping division works directly with major car brands like BMW and Audi, so they understand industry-specific requirements (par ex., crash testing standards).
 D'autre part, if you’re a startup in Vienna making a wearable tech device, 3D Print Austria offers fast turnaround times (3–5 days for FDM prototypes) and can connect you to local design firms for feedback.

 How to Choose the Right Rapid Prototyping Partner in Austria